María del Carmen Millán: Career

 In that capacity, she led the organization to produce a collection of works known as Sep-setentas, which gathered the writings of noted Latin American scholars between 1971 and 1976.
 The goal was to publish works of the best authors in the region, at affordable prices, to make them available to the public at large.
 The venture successfully published 315 books.
 She worked with other writers to produce an anthology in two volumes of the works of the poet Ramón López Velarde, on the fiftieth anniversary of his death, in 1971.
 She also created a study on the dramatic works of Manuel Eduardo de Gorostiza, which remained unpublished.

 In 1973, Millán became the manager of both the General Directorate for Publication and Radio Education divisions of SEP.
 She was elected to the Mexican Academy of letters in 1974 and formally joined the organization in 1975, when she was also selected as Mexico's "Woman of the Year".
 When she accepted the twelfth chair, Millán was recognized as the first woman admitted to the academy.
 Continuing to work as manager of the two divisions of SEP until 1976, Millán also prepared an anthology of stories, Antología de cuentos mexicanos which was published in three volumes that same year.
 She then became the first woman appointed as the Director General of the Mexican Radio Corporation and Television Channel 13.

 In 1981, she became the vice president of the Mexican American Institute Of Cultural Relations of Mexico City and that same year was made a permanent secretary of the Mexican Academy.

 Death and legacy

-Millán died on 1 September 1982 in Mexico City and a memorial to mark her passing was held by UNAM.
+Millán died on 1 September 1982 in Mexico City and a memorial to mark her death was held by UNAM.
 An expanded version of her work on the Diccionario de Escritores Mexicanos began publication in 1988.
 Luis Mario Schneider compiled the primary works of Millán and published them in two volumes in Puebla in 1992.